Foundation Stage Curriculum

 Learning and Development

-In Reception we help develop a lifelong love of learning, we introduce the children to a wide range of interesting (often challenging) experiences.
+In Reception we help develop a lifelong love of learning and we introduce the children to a wide range of interesting (often challenging) experiences.
 Our planning is based on seasonal activities and children’s interests.
 Our planning is flexible to allow the children to take advantage of unexpected learning opportunities.

-Our curriculum is based on seven areas of learning as outlined in Development Matters.
+Our curriculum is based on seven areas of learning as outlined in the Early Years framework.